huggingface/transformers/docs/source/main_classes/deepspeed.rst

 Training:

-1. full ZeRO protocol with ZeRO-Infinity
+1. DeepSpeed ZeRO training supports the full ZeRO stages 1, 2 and 3 with ZeRO-Infinity (CPU and NVME offload).

 Inference:

-1. DeepSpeed ZeRO Inference - same as Training but doesn't require Optimizer
+1. DeepSpeed ZeRO Inference supports ZeRO stage 3 with ZeRO-Infinity.
+It uses the same ZeRO protocol as training, but it doesn't use an optimizer and a lr scheduler and only stage 3 is relevant.
+For more details see:
+   :ref:`deepspeed-zero-inference`.

 There is also DeepSpeed Inference - this is a totally different technology which uses Tensor Parallelism instead of ZeRO (coming soon).